hamdinawfel/DesignPatterns/README.md

 Motivation:

 * components may go in and out of the system at any time
-  Eg: Chatroom
+  -Eg: Chatroom
-  Players
+  - Players

 * It makes no sens for them to have direct references to one another Those references may go dead

+Solution:

-* Solution : have then all refer to some central comonents that facilates cmmunication
+* have then all refer to some central components that facilatates cmmunication

 * Create the mediator and have each object in the system refer to it